The Roux-en-Y gastric bypass has generally been considered

-Patients are instructed on no heavy lifting greater then 20lbs after surgery, no driving for five days after surgery and are usually able to return to a sedentary type job within 1-2 weeks.
-Patients that partake in more rigorous work can discuss return to work options with the MD/PA on a one to one bases.
+Patients are instructed on no heavy lifting greater than 20 lbs after surgery, no driving for five days after surgery and can usually return to a sedentary type job within 1-2 weeks.
+Patients that partake in more rigorous work can discuss return to work options with the MD/PA on a one to one basis.
 Drinking from straws and drinking carbonated beverages are discouraged after surgery.
-Pregnancy is possible after bariatric surgery and encouraged to hold off until two years post surgery.
+Pregnancy is possible after bariatric surgery and encouraged to hold off until two years post-surgery.
 This will allow ample time for efficient weight loss and adjustment to the new lifestyle.
-To see if gastric bypass surgery is right for you, please schedule an appointment at our Long Island office by calling (631) 351-2024.